Skip Date Night! Build Sexual Passion with These Daily Practices

 date-night.png

-When those hormones wane, couples need to adjust their practices to the realities of life.
-They have to make a conscious effort to connect with each other in all those ways they did when they fell in love — to text or make that call, to spend time listening to each other and asking curious questions, to reach out to touch.
-To make each other feel important and desires — and the center of each other’s worlds.
+That’s why couples need to adjust their approach — or lose that romantic connection forever.
+They have to make a conscious effort to connect with each other in all those ways they did when they fell in love — to text or make that call, to spend time listening to each other and asking curious questions, to take hours to explore each other’s bodies.
+Those hormones drive us to make each other feel important and desired — and we take steps to place each other in the center of each other’s worlds.

 Date night cannot be the answer for being disconnected and feeling alone all week long.